DerynBoscariol/PHP-A3/README.md

 # Welcome to CineBase
 CineBase is a Laravel based CMS that manages actors, films and the relationships between them.
 Clone this repo and run `php artisan serve` in the root folder to explore the project.
+Keep that terminal running in the background and open a new terminal.
+In the new terminal run `php artisan migrate:refresh --seed`

 ## Database Schema